andrewfraley/magic_mapper/README.md

 ## Button List

 List of known buttons and their codes.
-Not all remote buttons are on this list, but the missing ones are likely buttons where the default behavior can't be disabled.
-If needed, you can modify magic_mapper.py to add other button codes.
+Not all remote buttons are on this list, but if needed, you can modify magic_mapper.py to add other button codes.
 Just run magic_mapper.py manually and it will list all button codes it sees.

 Note that long presses (longer than 1s) are ignored.
 I will eventually add support for different actions based on short vs long press.